PyLink/PyLink/docs/automode.md

 ## Caveats

-- Service bot joining and Relay are not always consistently: https://github.com/GLolol/PyLink/issues/265
+- Service bot joining and Relay don't always behave consistently: https://github.com/GLolol/PyLink/issues/265
 - Automode does not yet auto-op itself on join, which may cause issues on IRCds that do not allow mode overrides from remote servers (e.g. P10).
 This can be worked around by U-Lining the PyLink server.